Anyone wishing to contact external members of the council should email the Working Secretary in the first instance (details below).

 Robert was the Treasurer and Audit Committee Chair of the Tate Members Council from 2004 to 2014, and has been a member of the Corporate and Financial Reporting Committee of ICAS from 2015 to date.
 He brings to the OU significant experience of operating at board level either as an auditor or non-executive director/trustee, combined with a strong interest in education and equality of opportunity.

-Bob is currently a non-executive director, the Chair of the Audit Committee, and a member of the Remuneration Committee for the Coal Authority.
+Bob was a non-executive director, the Chair of the Audit Committee, and a member of the Remuneration Committee for the Coal Authority until April 2019.

-He is a Panel Member for the Competition and Markets Authority, and the member with financial experience on their Audit Risk and Assurance Committee.
+He was a Panel Member for the Competition and Markets Authority, and the member with financial experience on their Audit Risk and Assurance Committee until June 2019.

 Bob holds a Law degree (LLB) from the University of Warwick and is qualified as a Chartered Accountant (FCA).
 He was a Partner in KPMG Northern Region and then in London from 1987 until he retired in 2011.
 He worked initially in Audit and Transaction Services, through a number of roles, to Head of Risk Management for Advisory Business in Europe.